saltstack/salt/doc/topics/tutorials/walkthrough.rst

 Salt Stack has been made to be very easy to install and get started.
 Setting up Salt should be as easy as installing Salt via distribution packages on Linux or via the Windows installer.
-The installation documents covers specific platform installation in depth:
+The installation documents cover specific platform installation in depth:

-:doc:`Instalation </topics/instilation>`
+:doc:`Instalation </topics/installation>`

 Starting Salt
 -------------